Michigan’s Rock and Roll History

 In addition, Motown founder Berry Gordy Jr. and the famed songwriting and production team of Holland-Dozier-Holland have been inducted in the Non-Performer category, while two Funk Brothers, drummer Benny Benjamin and bassist James Jamerson, have been inducted into the Sideman category.
 Dick Wagner (far left) with Alice Cooper and Steve HunterDick Wagner (far left) with Alice Cooper and Steve Hunter

 Impressive as that total is, there is a fairly large group of Michigan artists who have been inducted into the Michigan Rock and Roll Legends Hall of Fame but have been overlooked or snubbed by the Rock and Roll Hall of Fame in Cleveland.
-The list includes Jack Scott, Marv Johnson, Mary Wells, The Marvelettes, Jr. Walker & The All Stars, The MC5, Mitch Ryder & The Detroit Wheels, Edwin Starr, Grand Funk Railroad, Tommy James & The Shondells, Dick Wagner, ? & The Mysterians, Ted Nugent and the Amboy Dukes, Rare Earth, The Spinners, Suzi Quatro, The Funk Brothers, and the solo careers of Diana Ross and Iggy Pop.
+The list includes Jack Scott, Marv Johnson, Mary Wells, The Marvelettes, Jr. Walker & The All Stars, Mitch Ryder & The Detroit Wheels, Edwin Starr, Grand Funk Railroad, Tommy James & The Shondells, Dick Wagner, ? & The Mysterians, Ted Nugent and the Amboy Dukes, Rare Earth, Suzi Quatro, The Funk Brothers, and the solo careers of Diana Ross and Iggy Pop.

 The importance of Michigan artists having been established, let’s look back at the early history of the term “rock and roll”, and how the music developed.
 Rock and roll emerged as a defined musical style in the United States in the early to mid-1950s.
 Louie Jordan and Sister Rosetta Tharpe were important early influences to this new style.
 It derived most directly from the rhythm and blues music of the 1940s, which itself developed from earlier blues, boogie-woogie, jazz and swing music.
 It was also influenced by gospel, country and western, traditional folk, as well pop and Latin sources, along with beats derived from both African and Native American musical traditions.